Python BasicsEasy

 Find the Smallest and largest element in an array

-Learn how to solve the 'Find the Smallest and largest element in an array' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Find the Smallest and largest element in an array' problem.

 Problem Statement